 Have you read about the wonders of magnesium?
 It’s a hot discussion topic in healthy living circles.

-- The National Institute of Health states that “surveys of people in the United States consistently show that intakes of magnesium are lower than recommended amounts.”
-Low magnesium intake has been associated with a slew of health problems from hypertension and type 2 diabetes to migraine headaches and asthma.
+- Oregon State University explains the importance of magnesium intake.
+In fact, low magnesium intake has been associated with a slew of health problems from hypertension and type 2 diabetes to migraine headaches and asthma.

-- The University of Maryland Medical Center explains that magnesium has been used for treating anxiety, chronic fatigue syndrome, Lyme disease, fibromyalgia, leg cramps, migraine headaches, , premenstrual syndrome (PMS), restless leg syndrome , skin infections and more.
+- The RX List explains that magnesium has been used for treating anxiety, chronic fatigue syndrome, Lyme disease, fibromyalgia, leg cramps, migraine headaches, , premenstrual syndrome (PMS), restless leg syndrome, skin infections and more.

 How to Apply Magnesium Transdermally

-Magnesium can be consumed orally, but users often see better results with trans-dermal or topical application.
+Magnesium can be consumed orally, but users often see better results with trans-dermal or topical applications.
 Trans-dermal application allows the magnesium to be absorbed through the skin and into the bloodstream.

 You can transdermally apply magnesium in two main ways: